artsandmetaphysics/goodlifeodyssey/_notes/how-to-read.md

 How often has someone asked you what a book is about and you have been unable to provide a good summary?
 Identifying and succinctly stating a book’s key points is difficult.
 If you can do so, you have answered the first question.
 (Many bad books have little structure, and are thus difficult to outline.)

+Once you are really sure you understand the author, one must critique them.
 When answering the second question, be careful not to form an opinion too quickly—especially if you are predisposed to agree or disagree.
 Be aware that authors may define words differently than you expect.
 As in conversation, authors may oversimplify yet be correct in a bigger sense.

 The last question helps one decide how the contents of the book affect you own life.